Norman-Zvenyika/Hotel-California-Reservation-System/README.md

    * PL/SQL
       * Contains PL/SQL scripts for creating the database, inserting records, and updating records in the database
    * ER Diagram
-      * Containss the Entity-Relationship Diagram for the Hotel California database
+      * Contains the Entity-Relationship Diagram for the Hotel California database

 ### 4. Makefile
    * Commands